hazbo/kubernetes-overview/README.md

 # An overview of Kubernetes

+Notice: This hasn't been updated in some time, and while most of it still remains relevant, there are certainly things in here I'd like to update to keep on track with the Kubernetes project.
+This is due to a) me being a bit lazy, and
+b) most importantly, the amazing contributors who hack away on Kubernetes.
+There is so much love for that project and we're seeing new versions and features being shipped frequently.
+I hope this keeps up.
+And I also hope to keep up with it at some point in regards to this project.
+Contributions are still and always welcome.
+If you're a Kubernetes contributor and you're reading this, thank you for everything.

 Recently I have been playing around with Kubernetes on Google Container Engine.
 At first it seemed pretty daunting to me and from what I've heard from a few other people it has been the same for them.
 But once you start getting used to